Barauni Refinery

-Barauni Refinery is an oil refinery located in Begusarai city in the state of Bihar, operated by Indian Oil Corporation (IOCL).
+Barauni Refinery is an oil refinery located in Barauni city at Begusarai district in the state of Bihar, operated by Indian Oil Corporation (IOCL).
 It was the dream project of Shri Krishna Singh the first chief minister of Bihar.
 It was built in collaboration with the Soviet Union, with limited participation from Romania, at a cost of Rs.
 49.4 crores and went on stream in July 1964.
 The initial capacity of 1 million tonnes per year was expanded to 3 million tonnes per year by 1969.
 The present capacity of this refinery is 6.100 million tonnes per year.
 Indian Oil Corporation has been constructing to expand its capacity from 6 million tonnes per year to 9 million tonnes per year at the cost of $1.94 billion.

 Moving to green fuel

 Barauni Refinery was earmarked for its operational excellence in 2009 after winning the TPM excellence award in Category A. State-of-art eco-friendly technologies enabled the Refinery to produce environment-friendly green fuels complying with international standards.
 Barauni Refinery fully switched over to BS-III diesel w.e.f 1 June 2010.
 1st batch of BS-III petrol was dispatched through Barauni Kanpur Pipeline (BKPL) on 13 August 2010.
 Bihar & Jharkhand was declared BS-III compliant since September 2010.
 New units like NHDT and ISOM for Motor Spirit Quality up-gradation were added in 2010.